 Real estate agents use websites as a means of capturing leads and spreading online visibility for their listings and services.
 In such a competitive business, you need every opportunity to stand out, and an attractive website is just that.

-You’re probably pretty busy with your growing real estate business, but investing in your website now will be a huge monetary advantage in the long run.
+You’re probably pretty busy with your growing real estate business, but investing in your website now will be a huge monetary advantage in the long run as online real estate services are now greatly flourishing and become one of the latest home for sale trends.
 Greater online visibility means more clients and higher commissions.

 “It’s much easier to attract clients and sell homes when you have an online landing place that draws buyers and sellers,” says a blog post from the Houston property management firm Green Residential.